Jacqueline Kennedy's 1962 goodwill tour of India and Pakistan: India tour

-Kennedy was accompanied by her sister Lee Radziwill and her maid Provi.
-Following a visit to the Pope, they left Rome on the Air India flight and arrived at Palam Airport, New Delhi, on 12 March 1962, where Jawaharlal Nehru, then India's Prime Minister, and B.K.
-Nehru were there to greet her.
-Having circled the airfield several times due to Kennedy not being ready, B.K.
-Nehru described her eventual appearance from the aircraft as "a vision of beauty, perfectly coiffed and clothed".
+Kennedy was accompanied by her sister Lee Radziwill and her maid Providencia Paredes.
+Following a visit to Pope John XXIII, they left Rome on the Air India flight and arrived at Palam Airport, New Delhi, on 12 March 1962, where Jawaharlal Nehru, then India's Prime Minister, and B. K. Nehru were there to greet her.
+Having circled the airfield several times due to Kennedy not being ready, B. K. Nehru described her eventual appearance from the aircraft as "a vision of beauty, perfectly coiffed and clothed".
 A red carpet had been rolled out on the runway and she was followed by her host, John Kenneth Galbraith, the United States ambassador to India.
 Dinner on the first night was at Teen Murti Bhavan, Jawaharlal Nehru's residence.

 On 14 March, Kennedy presented Indira Gandhi with a children's art-making programme, an idea developed by Victor D'Amico to encourage children to express themselves through art.
-The two sisters, Galbraith and his wife, B.K.
-Nehru who was now Kennedy's guest in India, and Soonu Kapadia, Kennedy's liaison officer in India, departed Delhi by railway.
+The two sisters, Galbraith and his wife, B. K. Nehru who was now Kennedy's guest in India, and Soonu Kapadia, Kennedy's liaison officer in India, departed Delhi by railway.
 She visited Fatehpur Sikri and Agra.
 At Kennedy's request, they continued their journey to Varanasi by rail, and then by air to Udaipur, where they stayed at the Fortress Palace of the Maharana for two nights.
 Among the guests were Pamela Mountbatten.
 The next stop was Jaipur, where they stayed one night at Raj Bhavan, followed by two nights at the Maharaja's Palace.
 In Jaipur, the sisters rode on an elephant.
 They subsequently travelled to Amber Fort by car, before staying at City Palace.
 Kennedy then returned to Delhi to attend a dinner at the Embassy of the United States hosted by Galbraith.
 He later recalled that in India Kennedy "developed her interest in Indian art and architecture".
+In Delhi, she was escorted around the Central Cottage Industries Emporium by Prem Bery.
 On her last day in India, the Prime Minister helped her make a selection from the one hundred books she ordered on Mughal art.
 That day also coincided with Holi, when she accepted a mark of colour on her forehead.
 But, as recalled by B.K.
 Nehru, when he painted her nose green, she responded by throwing the whole bowl of green colour over him.
 Later, on her return to the US, she told Braden that she was glad to have played Holi against the advice of the Secret Service who told her the colour was made from manure.